PurpleWitch/Sudoku/README.md

 # Sudoku
-This is a clone of the famous game sudoku
+This is a clone of Sudoku

 ## Init Tech Stack
 - mongo